vinnyspb/nexa-controller-rpi/README.md

 Configuration can be done via `controller_config.py`

 ## Manual switch
-To perfrm manual switch on/off (e.g. to pair RPi with the outlet), use:
+To perform manual switch on/off (e.g. to pair RPi with the outlet), use:

 `python manual_switch.py on|off data_pin_number transmitter_code`